wireservice/csvkit/docs/scripts/csvjoin.rst

       -c COLUMNS, --columns COLUMNS
                             The column name(s) on which to join.
-Should be either one name (or index) or a comma-separated list with one name (or index) for each file, in the same order that the files were specified.
-May also be left unspecified, in which case the two files will be joined sequentially without performing any matching.
+Should be either one name (or index) or a comma-separated list with one name (or index) per file, in the same order in which the files were specified.
+If not specified, the two files will be joined sequentially without matching.
       --outer               Perform a full outer join, rather than the default inner join.
       --left                Perform a left outer join, rather than the default